SaziLayton/SourceControlExample/ReadMe.md

 Sazi Mtshali
 10/01/2019
-This line will cause a conflit
+This line will cause a conflit I hope